Eagles prevent Giants from clinching playoff spot, 24-19 - News 12 Now

 The Giants got the ball back with 1:31 left and Terrence Brooks intercepted to clinch it with 5 seconds to go.

+“I knew they were going to come at me because I just came in the game,” said Brooks, a third-stringer.
+“I made them pay.
+I was waiting on it.”

-Eli Manning was inconsistent with his throws all night.
+“We expect as an offense to scored touchdowns,” said Manning, who was inconsistent with his throws all night.
 On Jenkins’ second interception, the throw was woefully short.
+“We got in scoring position a bunch and got too many field goals.
+We got off to a bad start and spotted them 14 points.”

 Indeed, the Giants came up short because they fell behind early and didn’t catch up.